cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.
 This means that our process will survive a `SIGKILL`, and the only way out is to unfreeze the filesystem.

-For example, here is the kernel stack we get trapped in when trying to do a `mkdir` on a frozen filesystem:
+For example, here is the kernel stack we get trapped in trying to acquire the previously writer locked read-write semaphore when trying to do a `mkdir` on a frozen filesystem:

     % cat /proc/21135/stack
     [<0>] percpu_rwsem_wait+0x116/0x140